3 tips to choose the right photographer – use our 3P rule

 Wedding Cinematography

-Similar theory applies also for the wedding video/filmography.
-Although, many photographers have the ability to provide you also with the video, make sure it’s the quality you like.
-Ask to see some examples from previous customers and be specific on the style you like.
-Is this more cinematic (movie like) or more documentary style?
+A similar theory applies also to wedding video/filmography.
+Although, many photographers can provide you also with the video, make sure it’s the quality you like.
+Ask to see some examples from previous customers and be specific about the style you like.
+Is this more cinematic (movie-like) or more documentary-style?
 Always make sure you have an example or two, to show them what you like.
-Check their website, as well as YouTube or Vimeo for wedding videos and pick only the ones that appeal to you the most.
+Check their website, as well as YouTube or Vimeo for wedding videos, and pick only the ones that appeal to you the most.

 XOXO